top of page

 THECONCEPT

-For this task, we have chosen the evolutionary process of the soul, or as we like to call it, the reborn: the body is the spearhead of the design, which faces, on a longitudinal procession axis, a series of transitions through different spaces that lead to experiencing phases of human evolution with their representative architectures.
+We chose the evolutionary process of the soul, or as we like to call it, the reborn: the body is the spearhead of the design which moves on a longitudinal procession axis, and go through a series of transitions as it moves into different spaces that lead you to experience phases of human evolution within their connected architectures.
+We also introduced a series of design operations based on the subjective experiences that music, such as jazz, indie pop, and electronic, provided us as design tools.

 THEDESIGN